-Lunars: Finding Longitude by Lunar Distances
+Lunars: Finding Longitude by the Moon

 Lunars were widely used at sea in the early 19th century in the era before chronometers became common.
 Observing with a fine sextant, navigators used the Moon as a great natural clock in the sky.
 From James Cook and Nathaniel Bowditch to Joshua Slocum, lunars were a challenge that proved a navigator’s skill.
 Participants in this workshop will learn the details of adjusting a sextant properly for shooting lunars, tricks for taking accurate sights, and easy methods for clearing these famously difficult observations.
 We’ll also talk about some of the interesting mathematics and astronomical theories that made lunars possible.
 For a modern celestial navigator or navigation enthusiast, there is no better test of your sextant and observing skills.
-Weather permitting, students will have opportunities to take actual lunar observations, determining their longitude in the great tradition of Cook and Bowditch and Slocum.
+Weather permitting, students will have opportunities to take actual lunar observations, determining their longitude in the great tradition of Cook, Bowditch and Slocum.

 Requirements: an introductory course or equivalent in the the use of a sextant and other basic concepts of celestial navigation.

 Previous attendance in our “Celestial Navigation in the Age of Sail” is suggested but not required.

 High school level math skills and a basic familiarity with trigonometry are recommended.

 Course is taught by Frank Reed, the world’s leading expert in the history, theory, and practice of longitude by lunar distances.